Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Wage Rate Discrimination Prohibited

-Employers cannot discriminate in the payment of wages between sexes or employ a person at a pay rate less than what an employee of the opposite sex earns for substantially similar work (skills, effort, responsibility, and similar working conditions).
+Employers cannot, on the basis of any protected category, discriminate in the payment of wages or employ a person at a pay rate less than what another employee earns for substantially similar work (skills, effort, responsibility, and similar working conditions).
 Haw.
-Rev. Stat. § 378-2.3.
+Rev. Stat. § 378-2.3(a).
+Protected categories include race, sex (including gender identity or expression), sexual orientation, age, religion, color, ancestry, disability, marital status, arrest and court record, reproductive health decision, and domestic or sexual violence victim status (if such victim status is disclosed to or actually known by the employer).
+Haw.
+Rev. Stat. § 378-2(a)(1).